“How was school, Honey?”

-Those four words, repeated daily by countless parents across the country, usually begin the first parent-teen interaction after any school day.
-And though those simple four words may get a typical, “Good,” or a nonchalant, “Fine,” they can also awaken a beast or, worse, aggravate it.
+Four words that are repeated daily by countless parents across the country.
+Words that represent the first parent-teen interaction after any school day.
+Those four simple words may get a typical, “Good,” or a nonchalant, “Fine,” but they can also awaken a beast.
+Or worse, aggravate it.

-School and work are a roller coaster of ups and downs that can wind me up so that even the smallest imbalance can set me off—especially when I have a terrible day.
-Recently, after a long day of school, I found out that the girl I liked was interested in my best friend, I got a D on my physics test and, on top of it all, I had a parking ticket waiting for me when school was over.
-My mom’s routine “after-school check-in” was so irritating that instead of answering her with my usual, “I’m good,” I went off about how she suffocates me and wastes my time asking questions to which neither of us really want to hear the answer.
+School and work are a roller coaster of ups and downs.
+They can wind me up so that even the smallest imbalance can set me off.
+Especially when I have a terrible day.
+Recently, after a long day of school, I found out that the girl I liked was interested in my best friend.
+That same day, I got a D on my physics test.
+On top of it all, I had a parking ticket waiting for me when school was over.
+My mom’s routine “after-school check-in” was so irritating that instead of answering her with my usual, “I’m good,” I went off about how she suffocates me and wastes my time asking annoying questions.

 Most of the time, when I am unexpectedly aggressive towards my parents, my behavior really has nothing to do with them, as was the case here.
-My mom didn’t have much to say after I blew up, which in hindsight was the best thing she could have done.
-When I’m that angry, it’s almost like I’m fishing for something to get angrier about, which is just about anything that comes out of my parents’ mouths.
+My mom didn’t have much to say after I blew up.
+In hindsight, that was the best thing she could have done.
+When I’m that angry, it’s almost like I’m fishing for something to get angrier about.
+And that “something” will be just about anything that comes out of my parents’ mouths.